smejkka3/smejkka3.github.io/_posts/2026-05-20-continuing-marathon-prep.md

 At the same time, July also exposed the other side of marathon prep: accumulated fatigue.

-At the same time, July also exposed the other side of marathon prep: accumulated fatigue.

 Some runs felt flat from the first kilometer.
 Sleep quality mattered more.
 Recovery became more important than motivation.
 I started realizing marathon training isn’t really about heroic workouts — it’s about how well you can absorb training week after week without breaking yourself.

 And honestly, my body started fighting back a little.